metablaster/WindowsFirewallRuleset/Readme/DisableFirewall.md

 ## Disable firewall completely

-If you want to make sure both GPO and Control Panel firewalls are disabled section "Make Control Panel firewall not active in Control Panel" but do not re-enable GPO firewall
+If you want to make sure both GPO and Control Panel firewalls are allways disabled follow section "Make Control Panel firewall not active in Control Panel" but do not re-enable GPO firewall at the end.

-You might need to reboot system if effect is not immediate.
+You might need to reboot system if the effect is not immediate.